-- Description contains a summary of the example, defining geometry, material properties, analysis requirements and results processing requirements. - Objectives states the aims of the analysis.

-- Keywords contains a list of keywords as an aid to selecting the correct examples to run. - Associated Files contains a list of files held in the '\<Lucas Installation Folder>\Examples\Modeller' directory that are associated with the example.
-These files are used to re-build models if you have problems, or can be used to quickly build a model to skip to a certain part of an example, for instance, if you are only interested in the results processing stage.

-Modelling contains procedures for defining the features and attribute datasets to prepare the LUSAS model file.
-Multiple model files are created in some of the more complex examples and these therefore contain more than one 'Modelling' section.

-Running the Analysis contains details for running the analysis and assistance should the analysis fails for any reason.

-Viewing the Results contains procedures for results processing using various methods.
+- Description contains a summary of the example, defining geometry, material properties, analysis requirements and results processing requirements. - Objectives states the aims of the analysis. - Keywords contains a list of keywords as an aid to selecting the correct examples to run. - Associated Files contains a list of files held in the '\<Lucas Installation Folder>\Examples\Modeller' directory that are associated with the example.
+These files can be used to open or build a model to skip to a certain part of an example, for instance, if you are only interested in the results processing stage, or to re-build models if you have problems with the one you have created. - Modelling contains procedures for defining the features and attribute datasets to prepare the LUSAS model file.
+Multiple model files are created in some of the more complex examples and these therefore contain more than one 'Modelling' section. - Running the Analysis contains details for running the analysis and assistance should the analysis fails for any reason. - Viewing the Results contains procedures for results processing using various methods.